fosskers/curse-of-strahd/cos/ezmerelda.md

-If found alive, she has 1hp, her accumulated exhaustion, no equipment (or clothing?) and is missing her prosthetic leg (it has been tossed in the corner of the nearly Torture Chamber, under water).
+If found alive, she has 1hp, her accumulated exhaustion, no equipment (or clothing?) and is missing her prosthetic leg (it has been tossed in the corner of the nearby Torture Chamber, under water).

 If found "dead", she has become a vampire spawn.
 Strahd intends to parade her in front of Van Richten, before finally destroying them both.